-If you're still not sure what exponents are, feel free to travel back in time to Unit 1.
+If you're still not sure what exponents are, feel free to travel back in time to our handy exponent guide.
 We're traveling to whatever planet polynomials are from in this little fantasy of ours, so we don't see why you shouldn't be able to time travel as well.
 Bring back some baseball stats for us!

 In addition to the whole number exponents we talked about earlier, exponents can also be negative, rational, and even irrational.

 While they can get freaky, exponents still play by some rules.